Last Updated on April 12, 2022

-Despite it being one of the loveliest cities in Europe, many travelers give Copenhagen short shrift in their rush to more northern areas of Scandinavia or other areas of Europe.
+Despite it being one of the loveliest cities in Europe, many travelers give Copenhagen short shrift.
+That’s because they’re in a rush to visit more northern areas of Scandinavia or other areas of Europe.

-While you should give the city at least two days to really enjoy it, don’t despair if you’re short on time – there’s a lot you can do in Copenhagen in a day or even less.
+While you should give the city at least two days to really enjoy it, don’t despair if you’re short on time.
+There’s a lot you can do in Copenhagen in 24 hours or even less.

 The key is to plan ahead.

-You’ll most likely arrive in Copenhagen at Central Station, even if you’re coming from the airport (a 13-minute metro ride that departs above Terminal 3).
+You’ll most likely arrive in Copenhagen at Central Station, even if you’re coming from the airport.
+The metro from the airport is only a 13-minute metro ride (it departs above Terminal 3).

-You could also purchase the Copenhagen Card for approximately $53 per adult ($27 per child), which provides both free transportation and also free admission to 74 museums and other attractions.
+You could also purchase the Copenhagen Card for approximately $53 per adult ($27 per child).
+It provides both free transportation and also free admission to 74 museums and other attractions.
 But it may not be worth it if you’re only staying 24 hours since you will not have a lot of time to visit museums.

 It’s only about a 10-15 minute walk from Stroget to colorful Nyhavn where 18th-century gabled townhouses line a harborside promenade.
 Hans Christian Andersen lived in several houses along the promenade during his lifetime.

 From Nyhavn continue to Amalienborg Palace, home of the Danish Royal Family.
-Only about a 10-minute away, the palace is actually four identical rococo buildings, quite stately and looking as palatial as any regal residence should.
+Only about a 10-minute away, the palace is actually four identical rococo buildings.
+It’s quite stately and looks as palatial as any regal residence should.

-When I visited I missed the formal changing of the guard at noon, which turned out to be a blessing since I then had nearly the entire broad cobbled square to myself.
-The lack of a crowd also provided an unexpected benefit in that I was able to have a conversation with one of the guards on duty as he stood at his post.
+When I visited I missed the formal changing of the guard at noon.
+That turned out to be a blessing though, since I then had nearly the entire broad cobbled square to myself.
+The lack of a crowd also provided an unexpected benefit.
+In the empty the square I was able to have a conversation with one of the guards at his post..

 The world-renowned 100+-year-old statue of the Little Mermaid sits on the edge of the harbor about a 15-minute walk from Amalienborg Palace.
 You can also reach the mermaid via Bus #26 (Langelinie stop), which also stops at Central Station, Nyhavn, and Rosenborg Castle.

-Based on the fairy tale of the same name by Hans Christian Andersen, the statue has become such a symbol of the city it has been vandalized numerous times in social and political protests over the past 50 years.
+Based on the fairy tale of the same name by Hans Christian Andersen, the statue has become such a symbol of the city.
+Unfortunately, it’s been vandalized numerous times in social and political protests over the past 50 years.

-When I visited, it looked even better than I remembered from years earlier, and I watched the canal tour boats slide in one right after the other with precision timing, giving passengers the ultimate Copenhagen photo op.
+When I visited, it looked even better than I remembered from years earlier.
+Near it I watched the canal tour boats slide in one right after the other with precision timing, giving passengers the ultimate Copenhagen photo op.